Supplements, are they a fact or a fad? Does natural mean better or safer? Why isn’t my body absorbing ingredients?

 The most important thing for me is that I trust the products and that they are safe to use.
-Health supplements are often marketed with a focus on their active ingredients but don’t consider how the ingredients interact with the rest of the body.
+Health supplements are often marketed with a focus on their active ingredients but don’t consider how the ingredients interact together and with the rest of the body.
 Products can solve one problem but create another problem elsewhere.
 I found this out myself when the supplements I was recommended for my condition had a damaging effect on my adrenals.

 As an industry, I don’t think we police this enough.
 It’s so important that whatever you are putting into your body has been tested to ensure it will not have adverse side effects, which is why I’m pleased that I’m able to work with brands that take such an ethical stance and put safety above all else.

 You talk a lot about ‘biocompatibility’ and ‘bioavailability’ – what’s the difference between the two and why are they so important?

 The first thing to consider is biocompatibility – whether the product is going to work for you or create a disturbance in other parts of your body.
 We’re all unique individuals, so what works for one person may not work for another.
 Unfortunately, the supplement industry is often led by trends and forgets this bio-individuality.
 I tried kefir water a few years back when it started to become popular.
 But after a week I felt bloated and decided to stop.
 We need to be more accepting of what our bodies are telling us and appreciate that our body is a complex organism with a delicate physiologic balance that can be disrupted.

 Bioavailability considers how much of the ingredient your body is able to use – and if it can use it at all.
 A 1000 MG vitamin C capsule may seem like great value for money, but if your body only absorbs 10% of it, then you are not being efficient.